 These cases demonstrate that thorny legal issues may arise when assisted reproductive technology is implemented, further complicating an already stressful situation like divorce.
 Couples considering assisted reproductive technology are generally only thinking of the potential positive outcomes and fulfilling their dreams of starting a family.
 Such couples would be well advised, however, to discuss the legal implications of their decisions with an experienced lawyer before the fact, so that if for some reason they do not live together happily ever after, they will have prepared themselves as well as possible to deal with the legal and ethical challenges presented by their situation.

 Figuring out child custody issues with existing children tough enough, to say nothing of a situation involving future children.
-You can meet with an experienced child custody lawyer to discuss your rights and responsibilities concerning embryo custody.
-Get started with a free legal evaluation with an attorney in your jurisdiction.
+Custody disputes are complicated and typically elicit heightened emotions, which can lead to rash decisions.
+Get peace of mind today by meeting with an experienced child custody lawyer near you.